 - Check for the presence of social amenities around

-- If there are an excessively high number of vacant houses, do well to ask questions.
+- If there is an excessively high number of vacant houses, do well to ask questions

 8. Electrical Issues

-Electrical issues are a major red flag.
-Older houses may have electrical issues due to an older panel, fuse, and wiring models.
+Electrical issues are major and dangerous.
+Older houses may have electrical issues due to older panel, fuse, and wiring models.
 Though electrical issues may be hazardous, they can be overlooked if the buyer wants to change the electrical fittings.

 How to Spot Electrical Issues